Download Careers360 App

 Definition of Evolution

-Human evolution is a gradual series of changes and adaptations that could evolve the primitive being into a modern man Homo sapiens.
+Human evolution is a gradual series of changes in adaptations and habitat that could evolve the primitive being into a modern man, Homo sapiens.
 The life journey of human ancestors stretches over millions of years, tracing out the whole procedure of human evolution.
+The theory of evolution explains how living things change over time.

-From the study of man's origin and evolution, one can get to know about the biological past and the elements of the environment in which he has survived.
-The evolution of man's stages, from the earliest ancestors to modern man, indicates a complex and very interesting process of growth in diversity and capability.
+From the study of man's origin and evolution, one can get to know about the biological evolution and the elements of the environment in which he has survived.
+The evolution of man's stages, from the earliest ancestors to modern man, shows a complex and very interesting process of growth in diversity and capability.

 Stages in Human Evolution